taus11/manifest_script/README.md

 -. fix bash: [: -zi: unary operator expected
 -.
 If we simply ignore containers directory:
 -.
 Separator in first filter
 -.
+You may modify this script to run git pull --rebase to always update the manifest repo before running the search function.
+-.
 Optimise for packages like python : http://localhost:5600/static/#/flaw/1631420
 -.    automatically do this in first filter :  echo ; echo "Make a practice to search:" ; echo "$ manifest_search '""/gd ""' first, to find out packages like 'gd (in php)'" ;
 -.
 Source it before you run or grep wont highlight the search keyword :(